aszepieniec/tokio-rayon-interference/README.md

 # Tokio/Rayon Interference

-Minimal example exhibiting how competing demands on rayon's thread pool, coming from separate tokio tasks, can interfere with each other resulting one stalling task, and a potential resolution.
+Minimal example exhibiting how competing demands on rayon's thread pool, coming from separate tokio tasks, can interfere with each other resulting one stalling task, and potential resolutions.

 ## Setting